Housing and education

 Combat housing market discrimination.
-Research shows that though housing market discrimination is less prevalent than it once was, it persists in more subtle forms.
-Such discrimination often prevents families from reaching neighborhoods and communities with high-performing schools and safe environments, thus worsening inequality in childhood outcomes.
-Local officials might consider providing fair housing education to landlords and realtors, increasing efforts to enforce existing fair housing laws, and adopting source of income discrimination laws that ban discrimination against applicants using housing choice voucherOfficially known as "Section 8 Housing Choice Voucher".
+Research shows that housing market discrimination remains an obstacle to finding affordable housing in well-resourced neighborhoods for many families.
+Such discrimination often prevents families from reaching neighborhoods and communities with well-resourced schools and low-crime environments, thus worsening inequality in childhood outcomes.
+Local officials might consider providing fair housing and racial equity education to landlords and realtors, increasing efforts to enforce existing fair housing laws, and adopting source of income discrimination laws that ban discrimination against applicants using housing choice voucherOfficially known as “Section 8 Housing Choice Voucher”.
 It is the largest and most sought after housing program in America.
 Section 8 HCVs are managed by various public housing agencies (most commonly referred to as housing authorities), which falls under the supervision of HUD.
 Program participants typically pay 30% of the rent, and the rest is covered by the HCV.s or other rental subsidies.

 Invest in efforts to encourage mobility for voucher holders.
 Local officials may also want to expand efforts to help voucher holders reach a broader set of neighborhoods, with strategies including recruiting landlords in high-cost areas, providing mobility counseling to voucher holders, and increasing voucher payment standards in high-cost areas.

 Cost effectiveness.
 Though improving housing costs money, in many cases the costs associated with improved home quality may be offset by the value of improved educational outcomes.
-One challenge is that the housing sector often bears the costs of such improvements, while the educational sector and the broader economy enjoy the benefits.
-This imbalance is often called the “wrong pocket problem.”
 Policymakers should break down barriers across sectors and invest in housing improvements that will generate significant educational benefits.

 One noteworthy instance of this policy is the partnership between Eden Housing and the Partnership for Children and Youth, who, together, have developed on-site after school programming led by trained staff to help support student learning and bridge the gap between resident-parents and local school staff.

 Encourage good management practices.
-Housing officials might consider offering or supporting training programs for small property owners and housing managers to help them effectively address building maintenance, enforce rules of conduct, as well as support youth development.
+Housing officials might consider offering or supporting training programs for small property owners and housing managers to help them effectively address building maintenance, enforce rules of conduct, address racism and discrimination, as well as support youth development.
 On-site services for youths, such as the provision of quality afterschool programming, can also be critical to keep children engaged and learning outside of the classroom.